Notes on the Geography of The United Kingdom: Ely Cathedral and St. Andrew's, Isleham

-The cathedral is on a hill, for the very good reason that Ely lies in the fens.
-Until railways came, access was by boat.
-A monastery was established here after a concession was made in 673 to St. Etheldreda.
-It had jurisdiction over the seven manors of the Isle of Ely, which were recorded in Domesday as having 40 villeins, each with 15 acres, and all together with a total of 20 plow teams.
-The ground was so wet, however, that the major resource was the sale of eels, from which comes the name Ely, originally Elge.
+The cathedral is on a hill for the very good reason that Ely lies in the fens.
+Access was by boats until the 19th century and its railways.
+A concession was made in 673 to St. Etheldreda.
+A monastery was soon built.
+It had jurisdiction over the seven manors of the Isle of Ely, which were recorded in Domesday as having 40 villeins, each with 15 acres, and all together a total of 20 plow teams.
+The ground was so wet, however, that the major resource was the sale of eels, from which came the name Ely, originally Elge.
 The manorial income ceased with an act of 1836 "for the extinguishing of the secular jurisdiction of the archbishop of York and the bishop of Ely in certain liberties."

-West tower with shorter towers over the south end of the west transept.
+The west tower and the shorter towers over the south end of the west transept.
 The north side of the transept was never built.

 A view of the missing transcept, which is to say a view of the west tower from the northwest.

-The entrance is through a galilee or vestibule, redone in the 19th Century from a much simpler entrance.
+The entrance is through a galilee or vestibule, redone in the 19th Century from a much simpler form.

 Looking up into the west tower.